flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### A hidden cryptographic system

 Remember how complex was the L2 subsystem within Xenon?
 Well, there's one more thing to explain, and that is the inclusion of a **hidden cryptographic block** in it.
 I define it as 'hidden' since it's not documented at all by Microsoft or IBM.
-I was made aware of it thanks to an incredibly insightful talk called 'The Xbox 360 Security System and its Weaknesses' by the Free60 group (lead by Michael Steil and Felix Domke, the former also did 'The ultimate GameBoy talk'!) [@cpu-steil] and 'Security offence and defence strategies' by Mathieu Renard [@operating_system-renard], which is where I rely on for a big part of the information described here.
+I was made aware of it thanks to an incredibly insightful talk called 'The Xbox 360 Security System and its Weaknesses' by the Free60 group (lead by Michael Steil and Felix Domke, the former also did 'The ultimate Game Boy talk'!) [@cpu-steil] and 'Security offence and defence strategies' by Mathieu Renard [@operating_system-renard], which is where I rely on for a big part of the information described here.

 ![Overview of the security components placed within Xenon.
 They are strategically placed so the PPEs don't need to be aware of them and/or perform any manual work.](cpu/crypto.png)